Joseph-Mutua/advanced_node_project/README.md

 6. Server sets cookie on users browser that identifies them
 7. All future requests include cookie data that identifies this user

+## Operations after someone signs In From Browser
+A cookie is automatically sent to Server along with two properties:
+   - session.sig -> Used to ensure session sent to the user wasn't tampered with
+   - session -> Server accesses info in session (*User ID*).
+   - Server uses the User ID to lookup the user in Database
+   - If user exists --> The incoming request belongs to that user
+   - If user doesn't exist, assume the user isn't signed in

 # Testing
 Testing is done using the popular Jest Testing Library